-That was the theme of the hit movie “Love Story” with Ali McGraw and Ryan O’Neal back in 1970.
-Those words were emblazoned on a poster of the two of them, which my 16 year-old self had taped up on my wall.
-I couldn’t wait to get into a relationship where all was understood.
-You just couldn’t mess up.
+Those words were emblazoned on a poster of Ali McGraw and Ryan O-Neal, the tragic lovers from the 1970 hit “Love Story,” which my sixteen year-old self had absorbed with teenage belief.
+I couldn’t wait to get into a relationship where all was understood and you couldn’t mess up.
 How heavenly was that going to be!

-Many people find apologizing very difficult.
-Most of them grew up in families where no one apologized — for anything.
-It is viewed as giving up way too much control.
-Somehow the belief is that you’re taking a one-down position by uttering such words.
+Let’s face it.
+Many people find sincere apologies very difficult.
+Perhaps they grew up in families where no one apologized for anything because it was viewed as giving up way too much control.
+Or perhaps the belief is that you’re being weak by accepting responsibility for a problem or conflict.

-In a long-term relationship like marriage or friendship, you’re going to screw up.
-It may be something fairly insignificant, or you may do some real damage.
-You’re going to be disappointing — frustrating at times.
+However, in a long-term relationship like marriage or friendship, you’re going to make mistakes.
+You’re going to be disappointing, frustrating, and perhaps do something truly hurtful.
 And so will your partner.